I provide clinical supervision; as well as assessments and psychotherapy for a wide variety of concerns, including but not limited to:

 Approach

-Together, we will explore new skills and strategies for confronting and overcoming hardships.
+We will explore new skills and strategies for confronting and overcoming hardships.
 We will work on managing problematic symptoms, behaviours, and emotions in a supportive environment.
 We will also focus on addressing social and family communication.
 I am passionate about working collaboratively with individuals and families to overcome their challenges, instill hope, reduce stress, and increase well-being.
-Together we will develop a more concrete understanding of the presenting struggles and create an evidence-based intervention plan to help you reach your goals.
-I am trained in several intervention modalities (e.g., ACT, DBT, EMDR, PE, CBT, Brainspotting, Solution-Focused) and predominantly focus on symptom reduction, increasing empowerment and helping you live your best life.
+Together, we will develop a more concrete understanding of the presenting struggles and create an evidence-based intervention plan to help you reach your goals.
+I am trained in several intervention modalities (e.g., ACT, DBT, EMDR, PE, SE, CBT, Trauma-focused CBT, Brainspotting, and Solution-Focused, Somatic Experiencing).
+I predominantly focus on symptom reduction, increasing empowerment and helping you live your best life.

-I also provide collaborative and comprehensive assessments of mental health and/or academic problems.
-This assessment process will utilize a clinical interview, evidence-based measurement, collaboration with collaterals (as needed), and diagnosis.
-The goal will be to develop specific recommendations and an individualized plan to support you or your child (ages 7+).
+I offer thorough and collaborative assessments for mental health and academic challenges.
+This assessment process includes a clinical interview, evidence-based measurements, collaboration with relevant parties (as needed), and diagnosis.
+The aim is to create specific recommendations and develop a personalized plan to support you or your child (ages seven and up).

 Education and Experience

-Before pursuing a degree in psychology, I studied at the renowned Randolph College for the Performing Arts and worked as an Assistant Director in the Toronto Film industry.
-I took my passion for understanding human motivations, interactions, and how individuals react to crisis into my undergraduate honours degree in psychology at Trent University.
-At Trent, I focused on human development and attachment relationships.
-I then acquired a master's degree from Concordia University.
-I studied Drama Therapy and completed internships with the Montreal Association for the Blind Philip E Layton School and Montreal's Jewish General Hospital's school-based day treatment program.
-My MA thesis project focused on the attachment relationship between single mothers and their children with extensive behavioural and emotional concerns.
+Before pursuing a psychology degree, I studied at Randolph College for the Performing Arts and worked as an Assistant Director in the Toronto film industry.
+My interest in human motivations led me to earn an undergraduate honours degree in psychology at Trent University, focusing on human development and attachment relationships.
+I then earned a master's degree in Drama Therapy from Concordia University.
+I completed internships with the Montreal Association for the Blind and the Jewish General Hospital, researching the bond between single mothers and their children facing behavioural and emotional challenges.

-Following my master's degree, I work with children, adolescents, and families at the Phoenix Centre.
-I worked as a therapist in the local high schools, the head office, and the day treatment classroom.
-I also became a youth engagement facilitator for the Centre of Excellence in Child and Youth Mental Health.
+After my master's, I worked at the Phoenix Centre with children, adolescents, and families, taking on roles as a child and family therapist, in a day-treatment classroom, in local high schools and as a youth engagement facilitator for the Centre of Excellence in Child and Youth Mental Health.